penghuitao/PenghuiTao/resume.md

 Assisted in writing and editing news articles on a variety of topics, with a focus on climate change and environmental issues.
 Conducted interviews and research to support news reports.

 **Secretary General of Central China - The Youth4Climate Program to United Nations Framework Convention on Climate Change COP 25** <span style="float: right; ">12/2019 - 05/2020</span>
-Managed and coordinated activities related to youth participation in the UNFCCC COP 25, working on climate advocacy and facilitating communication between young people and policymakers.
+Managed and coordinated activities related to youth participation in the UNFCCC COP 25, working on climate advocacy and facilitating communication between young people, scientist, and policymakers.

 **Media Assistant - Jindon National Forest Park (Hunan, China)** <span style="float: right; ">06/2021 - 09/2021</span>
 Supported media efforts to promote conservation initiatives and raise awareness about the park's ecological importance.
 Assisted with social media management and content creation.